 - Fry sausage according to package instructions.

-- 2 cups almond meal (or throw almonds in the blender for 60 seconds!)
+- 2 cups Almond Meal (or throw almonds in the blender for 60 seconds to grind!)

 - 1 cup Lakanto syrup

-- In a bowl, combine flours, salt and cinnamon sift in baking powder.
+- In a bowl, combine almond meal, coconut flour, salt, cinnamon, and baking powder.

 - Stir until well combined.

-- In a large (2 cup) measuring cup, measure your syrup and then add almond (cashew) butter, flax seed and vanilla and stir until well combined.
+- In a separate bowl, add syrup, almond (or cashew) butter, flax seed, and vanilla.
+Then stir until well combined.